ska-telescope/lmc-base-classes/docs/src/guide/long_running_command.rst

 Long Running Commands
 =====================

-Some SKA commands interact with hardware systems that have some inherent delays in their responses.
-Such commands block concurrent access to TANGO devices and affect the overall performance (responsiveness) of the device to other requests.
+Many SKA device commands involve actions whose duration is inherently slow or unpredictable.
+For example, a command might need to interact with hardware, other devices, or other external systems over a network; read to or write from a file system; or perform intensive computation.
+If a TANGO device blocks while such a command runs, then there is a period of time in which it cannot respond to other requests.
+Its overall performance declines, and timeouts may even occur.

-To address this, the base device has a worker thread/queue implementation for long running commands (LRCs) to allow concurrent access to TANGO devices.
+To address this, the base device provides long running commands (LRC) support, in the form of an interface and mechanism for running such commands asynchronously.

 .. note:: Long Running Command: A TANGO command for which the execution time is in the order of seconds (CS Guidelines recommends less than 10 ms).